 Ford Motor Co. v.
 Matthews

 Mississippi Supreme Court

-Earnest Matthews was standing beside his Ford (defendant) tractor when he started it while the tractor was in gear.
-The tractor ran him over and killed him.
-The tractor came with a safety switch that was designed to keep the tractor from starting when it was in gear.
-The administratrix of Matthews’s estate (plaintiff) brought suit on a theory of strict products liability, claiming that the safety switch was defective.
-Ford defended against the claim on the grounds that Matthews had misused the tractor.
+Earnest Matthews bought a tractor manufactured by Ford (defendant).
+Ford did not warn Matthews of a defect in the tractor’s safety switch.
+The safety switch was designed to keep the tractor from starting in gear.
+Without checking that the tractor was out of gear, Matthews started the motor from the ground.
+The tractor started in gear, and Matthews was run over and killed.
+The administratrix of Matthews’s estate (plaintiff) brought suit on a theory of strict product liability, claiming that the safety switch was defective.
+In defense, Ford argued that Matthews had misused the tractor.
 The trial court found in favor of the administratrix.
 Ford appealed.